 Frechette sought out the referee that was supposed to take care of the green Sullivan and let him have it with both barrels.
 Sullivan and Fernand developed a long-lasting relationship after that and remained friends for years after.

-Sullivan also trained and wrestled in Brooklyn at 231 Broadway, which was frequented by greats like Pete Sanchez, Johnny Rodz, Pedro Morales, Victor Rivera, and Ramon Perez.
+Kevin Sullivan also trained and wrestled in Brooklyn at 231 Broadway, which was frequented by greats like Pete Sanchez, Johnny Rodz, Pedro Morales, Victor Rivera, and Ramon Perez.

-He never let fear or intimidation serve as a setback to his career.
-Moreover, he would learn to use them to his tactical advantage years later when he sat at the head of the table of some of wrestling’s most feared factions by becoming the Manson-esque leader to various gatherings of lost souls.
+He worked out there passionately, sometimes being the only white person in the gym.
+He never let fear or intimidation hold back his career.
+In fact, he learned to use them to his advantage years later when he became the leader of some of wrestlingโ€™s most feared groups, acting as aย Manson-like figureย to bring together various lost souls.

 In the pre-Internet days of the territories, most fans in the various markets had no idea what was happening across the country.